Skip to content

 Follow these steps to pinpoint the root cause of P0340:

-1. Check for companion codes (P0016, P0341, P0345).
-P0016 alongside P0340 suggests timing chain issues rather than sensor failure
+1. Scan for companion codes (P0016, P0341, P0345).
+P0016 alongside P0340 points toward timing chain or cam timing issues rather than a simple sensor failure

 How much does P0340 cost to fix?